Santa Maria in Campagna, Torre Pallavicina

 Santa Maria in Campagna is a renaissance-style, Roman Catholic parish church located in the town of Torre Pallavicina, province of Bergamo, region of Lombardy, Italy.

 History

-A church at the site was founded in 1478, when a Beatrice d’Este (illegitimate daughter of Niccolò III d'Este, Marquis of Ferrara), moved here after the death of her husband, Tristano Sforza, moved to this town with her daughter Elisabetta Caterina.
+A church was founded on the site in 1478, when Beatrice d’Este (illegitimate daughter of Niccolò III d'Este, Marquis of Ferrara), moved to that town with her daughter Elisabetta Caterina after the death of her husband, Tristano Sforza.

 In the 1500s, the Servite order reconstructed the church, completed in 1590, as recalled by an inscription on the facade, stating: QUI CELSA PETIS INGREDERE TEMPLUS DOMINI VIRGINI DICATUM MDLXXXX (You who seek things from heaven, enter this temple of the Lord, dedicated to the Virgin in 1590).